-It was this stage that also brought Nicole and Scott Davison to the Basque Country.
-It took about 24 hours for them to decide this was as close to paradise as they’d ever find…and they have no intention of leaving.
-In the winter of 2018 they opened Capra Velo, a small bicycle boutique.
+It was this stage that also brought us (Nicole and Scott Davison) from the United States to the Basque Country.
+It took about 24 hours for us to decide this was as close to paradise as we’d ever find…and we have no intention of leaving.
+In the winter of 2018 we opened Capra Velo, a small bicycle boutique.
 Capra Velo is not unique in the modern age of cycling cafes.
 Nor is it the only bike shop in town.
 (Neighboring Bayonne even has a super cool, progressive co-op called Txirrind’Ola where for a 20 euro membership fee, you can build your own vintage bike from literally millions of donated parts.)
-However, Capra Velo is the first shop of its kind in Biarritz and they certainly hope it won’t be the last.
+However, Capra Velo is the first boutique of its kind in Biarritz and we certainly hope it won’t be the last.
 The bright, minimalist interior with potted plants, natural light, a tiny coffee bar and a smattering of Tour memorabilia seems to please the locals.
-Having owned a larger shop in the US, one specializing in both handmade bicycles and third-wave coffee, they were no strangers to the dual concept.
-They also realized the Internet couldn’t be beat for consumer-direct bike sales and inexpensive accessories, so they shunned slat-walls of stock and instead focus on repair and custom builds.
-They also offer a full size run of high-end rentals from unique brands such as Parlee and Moots, to encourage more brand conscious cyclists to visit and explore the local roads they have come to discover and love.
-Coffee is still an important part of their day and the shiny Rocket espresso machine is probably the hardest working member of the staff.
+Having owned a larger shop in the US, one specializing in both handmade bicycles and third-wave coffee, we are no strangers to the dual concept.
+We also realized a while back that the Internet couldn’t be beat for consumer-direct bike sales and inexpensive accessories, so we shunned slat-walls of stock and instead focus on repair and custom builds.
+We also offer a full size run of high-end rentals from unique brands such as Parlee and Moots, to encourage more brand conscious cyclists to visit and explore the local roads we’ve come to discover and love.
+Coffee is still an important part of our day and our shiny Rocket espresso machine is probably the hardest working member of the staff.
 We’ll happily pull you a quick espresso before you hop on a bike and head out the door.
 Pedal a few kilometers and you’re cycling right through the rip curl of green hills with the mighty Pyrenees dominating the not-too-distant horizon.
 Want to bring your own rig to Biarritz?
-They can have it unpacked and ready to ride before you can finish your cappuccino and tighten your cycling shoes.
+We can have it unpacked and ready to ride before you can finish your cappuccino and tighten your cycling shoes.

 You certainly don’t have to book a week-long tour to discover the wonders of cycling in the Basque Country.
 One day on the bike and you’ll be hooked for life.
 Especially if the sun is shining and the ocean is its usual brilliant blue.
 The colors are almost too much to bear.
 Grassy fields are impossibly green, the faraway mountains a soft shade of purple.
 An occasional shadow will play across the road from the rotund clouds building up strength over the mountains, but the light-play between sun and shade only highlights the pastoral scene, expanding the depth of the landscape like some fairy tale popup book.
 Book a room in a hotel of any preferred flavor: seaside Art Deco splendor or downtown modern boutique, self-catering apartment or beachfront studio.
 The prices, even at the height of summer, are lower than other bicycle hot-spots in France and Spain and the city offers plenty to do for non-riding members of the family.
 The coast prevails and hours can be spent sun-bathing on the numerous public beaches or watching surfers of all abilities hang-ten.
 Waves along the Basque Coast are world-class and there are several annual competitions that draw professionals from across the globe.